rage/java-programming/data/osa-2/4-metodit.md

 How many?
 **7**
-In a hole in the ground there lived a hobbit.
+In a hole in the ground there lived a method.
-In a hole in the ground there lived a hobbit.
+In a hole in the ground there lived a method.
-In a hole in the ground there lived a hobbit.
+In a hole in the ground there lived a method.
-In a hole in the ground there lived a hobbit.
+In a hole in the ground there lived a method.
-In a hole in the ground there lived a hobbit.
+In a hole in the ground there lived a method.
-In a hole in the ground there lived a hobbit.
+In a hole in the ground there lived a method.
-In a hole in the ground there lived a hobbit.
+In a hole in the ground there lived a method.

 </sample-output>